jdk24/fossgis_project/report/report.md

 ### 5. Results

 ### 6. Discussion
 _How reliable are the results?_

-_What are the limits of your analysis?_
+_What are the limitations of your analysis?_

 _What should be done better next time or in a future study?_

+Feinstaubalarm usually due to atmospheric conditions.
+Average values do not reflect these.

 ### 7. Conclusion
 _Q: What is the answer to your question?_